MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 ## Error types

 The following list of runtime errors can be exposed when you run your binaries compiled -fsanitize=address.
 A drill down of each class of error, provides source code and Visual Stud screen shots.
-There may be several examples for each of the following:
+There are over 30 examples, with screen shots, within the following:

 - [stack-use-after-scope](.\stack-use-after-scope.md)
 - [stack-buffer-overflow](.\stack-buffer-overflow.md)